 Historical albacore diet composition across geographies was visualised using frequency of occurrence data from 23 studies that yielded 60 observations (independent years and locations sampled) of diet composition, because 3 studies in this dataset (9 observations) included presence only data and there were insufficient studies reporting numerical abundance (n = 13 studies, 23 observations) and mass-based (n = 10 studies, 32 observations) information on prey contributions to diets.
 To visualise frequency-based contributions of prey trait guilds to albacore diets, we calculated a normalised index of contribution for each prey species relative to (i) the trait guild they were classified in and (ii) the sum of frequency of occurrence data within each observation per study.
 Of note, several species with incomplete trait information are therefore ‘not classified’ with trait guilds and are included in illustrations of diet composition.

-For statistical modelling of trait-based variance in albacore diet composition across geographies, rare species that occurred once or twice in this reduced dataset.
-Due to overdispersion in frequency of occurrence data containing large variation in species composition values, and in meeting model assumptions of normality, we used data on species presence/absence in diets, which was also the most consistently reported and translatable metric of contribution historically.
-Poorly sampled locations were excluded from further analyses (samples from South Pacific [n = 7 observations], South Atlantic [n = 2], and Indian [n = 3] Oceans, altogether from 4 studies), as well as.
+For statistical modelling of trait-based variance in albacore diet composition across geographies, rare species that occurred once or twice in this dataset were removed.
+Due to overdispersion in frequency of occurrence data containing large variation in species composition values, and in order to meet model assumptions of normality, we used data on species presence/absence in diets, which was also the most consistently reported and translatable metric of contribution historically.
+Poorly sampled locations were excluded from further analyses (samples from South Pacific [n = 7 observations], South Atlantic [n = 2], and Indian [n = 3] Oceans, altogether from 4 studies).
 We therefore compare the diet composition for albacore from sampling locations in the North Pacific (n = 27, samples mainly come from the California Current System), North Atlantic (n = 21, largely representing North Atlantic Drift), and Mediterranean Sea (n = 9), providing us with 57 observations from 22 studies of albacore diet composition, and including 98 species.

 We use a fourth-corner, model-based approach (Dray & Legendre, 2008; Brown et al., 2014), which builds on the generalised linear modelling (GLM) framework (Nelder & Wedderburn, 1972) to simultaneously test how the composition of albacore diets (L matrix of species presence/absence) differed as a function of two different types of explanatory variables: a geographic variable (R matrix, here containing locations sampled) and prey trait information (Q matrices), producing the trait-geographic interaction (QxR) or the fourth corner solution to a multi-matrix problem.
 We built 3 models to test the role of species identity (with no traits) or two types of trait information (individual trait values Q1 and trait guilds Q2), and geographic location (R) in explaining the presence of prey types (L) across the global data set (Table 2).